Mental Health Facilities Lubbock, TX

 Sunrise Canyon Hospital

-Sunrise Canyon Hospital is a mental health clinic in Lubbock, Texas, located at 1950 Aspen Avenue, 79408.
-Sunrise Canyon Hospital offers telemedicine/telehealth and hospital inpatient treatment.
-Sunrise Canyon Hospital provides psychotropic medication, group therapy and activity therapy to young adults, adults and seniors 65 or older.
+Sunrise Canyon Hospital is a mental health facility in Lubbock, TX, located at 1950 Aspen Avenue, in the 79408 zip code.
+Sunrise Canyon Hospital provides hospital inpatient treatment and telemedicine/telehealth.
+Sunrise Canyon Hospital provides activity therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Sunrise Canyon Hospital also supports clients referred from the court/judicial system.
-Some other services provided by Sunrise Canyon Hospital include case management, integrated primary care services and court-ordered outpatient treatment.
+Some other services available at Sunrise Canyon Hospital include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn More